2010–11 Australian region cyclone season: Severe Tropical Cyclone Yasi

 Yasi entered the Australian region from the South Pacific basin on 31 January.
 By the time Yasi crossed into the basin, preparations for the storm were under way.
 Media outlets referred to the storm as "what could be the state's worst cyclone in history."
 Many feared that the tropical cyclone could cause damage more severe than Cyclone Larry in 2006 and Cyclone Tracy, which nearly destroyed Darwin, in 1974.
 Thousands of residents in the path of the storm were urged to evacuate by Premier Anna Bligh.

 Yasi crossed the Queensland coast near Mission Beach shortly after midnight (local time) on 3 February.
 At that time, the large destructive core around the eye extended between Innisfail and Cardwell, Queensland.
 Yasi caused at least $3.6 billion (2011 USD) in damage, becoming the costliest tropical cyclone recorded in the Australian region.
 Accounting for inflation, Yasi was the second-costliest tropical cyclone in Australia's history, after Cyclone Tracy.
 One death occurred due to asphyxiation in Ingham.

-Tropical Low 15U
+Tropical Low 15U (14S)

 A low formed off the Western Australian coast on 8 February and drifted steadily west south west for the next few days.
 On 11 February, the Bureau of Meteorology identified the system as Tropical Low 15U and began monitoring the system for further development.
-Later that day, the JTWC began issuing advisories on the system under the name 14S.
+Later that day, the JTWC began issuing advisories on the system under the name Tropical Cyclone 14S.
 The storm was expected to reach minimal category 1 cyclone intensity (Australian scale) on 12 February but high shear, cool sea temperatures and poor organisation saw the system stay as a low.